 Your memoir ends in the year 2011, soon after you had the vision of the Divine Feminine.
 What happened after that?

-It is a totally non-commercial place as I am strictly against commercialising any aspects of the ashram.
+It is a totally non-commercial place as I am strictly against commercializing any aspects of the ashram.
 We don’t charge for food or stay.
 People just register through my blog and book their stay when I am available.
-Beside me, there is Swami Raghavananda whom I initiated a year-and-a-half back, and three other people.
+Besides me, there is Swami Raghavananda whom I initiated a year-and-a-half back and three other people.
 (Swami Raghavananda, or Pradeep, was his companion during his sadhana in the Himalayas.)
 We generally do some bhajan kirtans.
-I am busy replying to emails or in writing, when I am not meeting people.
+I am busy replying to emails or in writing when I am not meeting people.
 When there are devotees in the ashram, I hold some discourses.

 But when do you find time for your sadhana which was your life-long aim?